Diaper: Disposable

 Other common features of disposable diapers include one or more pairs of either adhesive or mechanical fastening tapes to keep the diaper securely fastened.
-Some diapers have tapes which are refastenable to allow adjusting of fit or reapplication after inspection.
-Elasticized fabric single and double gussets around the leg and waist areas aid in fitting and in containing urine or stool which has not been absorbed.
+Some diapers have refastenable tapes, allowing for adjustments to fit or reapplication after inspection.
+Elasticized fabric single and double gussets around the leg and waist areas aid in fitting and in containing urine or stool that has not been absorbed.
 Baby diapers now have wetness indicators, which consist of a moisture-sensitive ink printed in the front of the diaper as either a fading design or a color-changing line to alert the carer or user that the diaper is wet.

-A disposable diaper may also include an inner fabric designed to hold moisture against the skin for a brief period before absorption to alert a toilet training or bedwetting user that they have urinated.
-Some brands also have a quick absorption layer that pulls urine and soft stool away from the baby's skin, which is helpful to parents, especially after they have put their little one to bed so they don't have to be changed in the middle of the night.
-Most materials in the diaper are held together with the use of a hot-melt adhesive, which is applied in spray form or multi lines, an elastic hot melt is also used to help with pad integrity when the diaper is wet.
+A disposable diaper may also include an inner fabric layer designed to hold moisture against the skin for a brief period before it is absorbed, alerting a toilet-training or bedwetting user that they have urinated.
+Some brands also have a quick-absorbtion layer that pulls urine and soft stool away from the baby's skin, which is helpful to parents, especially after they have put their little one to bed, so diapers don't need to be changed in the middle of the night.
+Most materials in the diaper are held together with a hot-melt adhesive, which is applied as a spray or in multiple lines.
+An elastic hot melt is also used to help with pad integrity when the diaper is wet.

-Some disposable diapers include fragrance, lotions or essential oils in order to help mask the smell of a soiled diaper, or to protect the skin.
-Care of disposable diapers is minimal, and primarily consists of keeping them in a dry place before use, with proper disposal in a garbage receptacle upon soiling.
+Some disposable diapers include fragrance, lotions, or essential oils to help mask the smell of a soiled diaper or protect the skin.
+Care of disposable diapers is minimal, consisting primarily of keeping them dry before use and disposing of them in a garbage receptacle when soiled.
 Stool is supposed to be deposited in the toilet, but is generally put in the garbage with the rest of the diaper.

-Buying the right size of disposable diaper can be a little difficult for first time parents since different brands tend to have different sizing standards.
-Baby diaper sizes in general are based on the child's weight (kg or lbs) and not determined by age like in clothing or shoes.
+Buying the right size of disposable diaper can be a little difficult for first-time parents, since different brands have different sizing standards.
+Baby diaper sizes are generally based on the child's weight (kg or lbs) rather than age, unlike clothing or shoes.

 Common disposable baby diaper brands in the US include Huggies, Pampers, and Luvs.